An Exhibitor’s Guide to Show Personnel

-- Drayage Contractor - A company responsible for handling exhibit materials at a trade show.
+- Drayage Contractor - A company responsible for handling the movement of exhibit materials.

-- I & D Labor - Installation and dismantle of an exhibit, or set-up and tear down of an exhibit.
+- I & D Labor – Labor associated with the installation and dismantle of an exhibit, or set-up and tear down of an exhibit

 - Installation Contractor - May be either official (hired by show management) or an independent, EAC - hired directly by an exhibitor who is responsible for supervision and coordination of installation and dismantle labor.

 - Journeyman - Worker who has satisfactorily completed an apprenticeship in a skilled trade.

 - Stagehands - Individuals that are responsible for the installations of theatrical and stage lighting systems.

 - Steward - An on-site union official elected by co-workers to oversee union’s work in the facility and resolve jurisdiction issues.
 Also known as a Union Steward or Shop Steward.